Health and Human Performance

 Andrew C. Venezia, Ph.D.

-The Department of Health and Human Performance consists of four areas: a major in Kinesiology , a major in Health Promotion , a concentration in Coaching , and a concentration in Nutrition Studies .
+The Department of Health and Human Performance offers six programs: major in Kinesiology , major in Health Promotion , major in Communication Sciences and Disorders , concentration in Coaching , concentration in Health Promotion and a concentration in Nutrition Studies .

 Kinesiology is the study of human movement as related to exercise and physical activity from an applied, primarily life science perspective.
 It is dedicated to promoting and integrating scientific research and education on the effects and benefits of exercise, and to the delivery of physical-activity programs that prevent disease, facilitate rehabilitation, promote health, and enhance human performance.
 Kinesiology is part of the field of Sports Medicine, which also includes clinical areas of study.
 The scientific aspects of Sports Medicine include exercise physiology, nutrition, biochemistry of exercise, and biomechanics.
 Testing of lactic acid metabolism, analysis of muscle fatigue, research on muscle hypertrophy and bone density, measurement of body composition, and benefits of exercise in cardiovascular disease, diabetes, osteoporosis and weight control are a few of the many contributions made by exercise scientists to Sports Medicine.